Keith Urban and Nicole Kidman Are Red Carpet Rock Stars at 2021 CMA Awards - E! Online

 Nicole stepped out in a YSL dress, styled by Julia von Boehm, which showcased both plenty of leg and some impressive abs.
 She completed her look with ilias LALAoUNIS jewelry.
 As for her glam, Kate Synnott deserves credit for her makeup while Kylee Heath perfected the hairstyle.

-As for Keith, he deserves a round of applause for showing off his own signature style with a black t-shirt and shiny blazer.
+In regards to Keith, he deserves a round of applause for showing off his own signature style with a black t-shirt and shiny blazer.

-It's about to be a big night for Keith who is set to perform one of his biggest hits of the night.
-In fact, the live telecast is expected to feature 20 special performances throughout the night.
+It's about to be a big night for Keith who is set to perform one of his biggest hits of his career.
+In fact, the live telecast is expected to feature 20 special performances throughout the evening.

 Keith, who's a CMAs-fixture, can count on Nicole to be his biggest cheerleader in the audience.